ednarb29/zynapse-template/README.md

 Here is an [interesting article](https://nvie.com/posts/a-successful-git-branching-model/) about proper git branching practices.
 It usually depends on the project and how many collaborators are working on it, but we generally commit to:

 - **main**: Contains the code of the most recent release that runs in production.
 Keep it production-ready at all times!
 - **dev**: The development branch where we collect features until we make a release.
-Must be executable at all times.
+Must be executable and production-ready at all times.
 - **feature-YYMMDD-xxx**: Feature branches for the development of new features (gets merged via PR into dev).
 - **hotfix-YYMMDD-xxx**: Hotfix branches for the development of hotfixes (gets merged via PR into the main branch).
 - Apply semantic versioning and tagging for commits to main (vX.X.X) ([cheat sheet](https://devhints.io/semver))
-   - Major: All changes to the code which break backward compatibility and dependencies.
+   - Major: All changes to the code that break backward compatibility and dependencies.
    - Minor: Significant code changes or added features.
    - Patch: Small changes and bug fixes that are fully backward compatible.